PizzaFactory/che-operator/helmcharts/stable/README.md

 Install `Eclipse Che Operator` by following instructions in top right button `Install`.

-A new pod che-operator is created in `eclipse-che` namespace
+In default, a new pod che-operator is created in `default` namespace.
+You can deploy your che-operator to the another namespace by using the `--namespace` option.

 ```bash
 $ kubectl get pods -n eclipse-che